OCA/interface-github/github_connector_odoo/README.rst

 1. Possibility to search by field or by model name.
 (Ex: field:invoice_id)
 2. Possibility to display the number of XML, Python, Yaml, HTML, CSS lines

-* Implement Social feature, like possibility to comment a module, add a notation, like the website https://www.odoo.com/apps

-* Create a new module github_connector_odoo_website, that could display the modules informations for non logged users.

 Bug Tracker
 ===========